molines/ENERGETICS/DOC/bdy_making.md

  The tool has been updated to an operational level (see for example [get_glorys12_nbdy.py](../TOOLS/get_glorys12_nbdy.py) ).
 After a first round of extraction we discover that one day is missing between the initial date and 2004-01-01 for gridT, gridU and icemod files.
 It is OK for grid2D, gridS and gridV.
 As far as the time-screening of the data is done with record index, this introduced a shift, and required some post adjustment.
 On the other hand, `to_netcdf` xarray method is crashing when we force the output to have a time unlimited dimension.
 Therefore, the conversion is done afterward with a trivial `nco` based script ([add_unlim.sh](../TOOLS/add_unlim.sh)). _TBD : improve the time screening using dates instead of index._

   Jul.
-15 2019 : all BDY and Initial condition relevant glorys12 data on glorys grid (50 levels) are stored on occigen `/scratch/cnt0024/hmg2840/molines/BDY36/` (110Gb).
+15 2019 : all BDY and Initial condition relevant glorys12 data on glorys grid (50 levels) are stored on occigen `/scratch/cnt0024/hmg2840/molines/BDY36/` (110Gb). (mirror on ige-meom-cal1:/mnt/meom/workdir/molines/BDY36).

 ### Processing GLORYS12 extraction:
  * Use [SOSIE](https://github.com/brodeau/sosie) for 3D interpolation on eNATL36X grid or subgrid (BDY).